Lewy Body Dementia Research Center of Excellence

-Dr. Sharon Sha is a Clinical Associate Professor at Stanford University.
+Dr. Sharon Sha is a Clinical Professor at Stanford University.
 She completed her Behavioral Neurology fellowship training at the UCSF Memory and Aging Center and joined the Stanford Faculty in 2013.
 In addition to LBD RCOE Co-Director, she is the Medical Director of the Stanford Neuroscience Clinical Trials Group, Co-Director of the Huntington’s disease and Ataxia Clinic, clinical core co-leader of the Stanford ADRC, the founding Director of the Stanford Behavioral Neurology Fellowship and leads the clinical trials for the Memory Disorders division.
 The majority of her clinical and research time is devoted to caring for patients with behavioral neurodegenerative disorders, finding treatments for them, and training the next generation to do the same.

 LBD Research Center of Excellence at Stanford University

 The Research Center of Excellence is located in the Stanford University Department of Neurology & Neurological Sciences, as part of the Division of Memory Disorders and the Division of Movement Disorders, which have rapidly grown into world-leading programs that are highly integrated and uniquely collaborative.
 Our Center includes both Memory disorders and Movement disorders Physicians, Neuropsychologists, a Psychiatrist, Nurse coordinators, Social Worker, Genetics counselor, and Physical/Occupational/Speech Therapists.